mcandre/specs/README.md

 * Operating System name and version
 * Hardware manufacturer and model name

-If binutils are installed, specs can also obtain information for:
+If development are installed, specs can obtain information for them as well.

+* as version
 * ld version
-* gcc
+* gcc version
-*
+* Xcode version
+* Haskell Platform and consituent version

 # ADDONS